-For the last few weeks I’ve been ankle-deep in scraps of sodden paper, as we systematically scored, steamed and stripped paper from virtually every wall on our ground floor.
+For the last few weeks I’ve been thinking about how to plan a room makeover.
+I’ve been ankle-deep in scraps of sodden paper, as we scored, steamed and stripped our ground floor.
 As I type, two phenomenally skilled plasterers are turning my crumbly, 150-year old walls as smooth as marble.
-They’re hiding the awful textured ceilings behind perfect new boards, and re-building the shape of the original bay window to restore satisfyingly crisp geometry that for so long has been warped and wobbly.
+They’re hiding the awful textured ceilings behind perfect new boards.
+And re-building the shape of the original bay window to restore satisfyingly crisp geometry that for so long has been warped and wobbly.

 It’s finally time to lose myself in mood boards and paint samples, configure furniture and pick out fittings.
 Which prompted me to write this post: how to plan a room makeover.

 Psst!
 Looking for Part 2 of this guide?
 How To Plan A Room Makeover: Part 2